elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-role-of-oxygen-in-combustion-reactions.md

 url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
 score: -1.0
 related_article1:
-    id: 162055
+    id: 161939
+    title: >-
-    title: What are the characteristics of a precipitation reaction involving silver and chloride ions?
+        What are the indicators of a chemical change when iron reacts with oxygen to form rust?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-precipitation-reaction-involving-silver-and-chloride-ions
+    url: /learn/chemistry/questions/what-are-the-indicators-of-a-chemical-change-when-iron-reacts-with-oxygen-to-form-rust
 related_article2:
-    id: 162033
+    id: 162021
-    title: What is the significance of state changes in physical properties?
+    title: >-
+        What happens during the formation of new substances in a chemical change, such as the reaction between iron and oxygen?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-state-changes-in-physical-properties
+    url: /learn/chemistry/questions/what-happens-during-the-formation-of-new-substances-in-a-chemical-change-such-as-the-reaction-between-iron-and-oxygen
 related_article3:
-    id: 161763
+    id: 162057
-    title: What are the observable indicators of a chemical change during a precipitation reaction?
+    title: >-
+        Describe the physical change that occurs when aluminum foil is crumbled.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-observable-indicators-of-a-chemical-change-during-a-precipitation-reaction
+    url: /learn/chemistry/questions/describe-the-physical-change-that-occurs-when-aluminum-foil-is-crumbled
 related_article4:
-    id: 161934
+    id: 161750
-    title: How do you balance a chemical equation for the reaction between hydrogen and oxygen?
+    title: >-
+        What is the role of oxygen in combustion reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-you-balance-a-chemical-equation-for-the-reaction-between-hydrogen-and-oxygen
+    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
 related_article5:
-    id: 161970
+    id: 161754
-    title: How does the reactivity of hydrogen differ from that of oxygen?
+    title: >-
+        What is a precipitation reaction and how can you identify it?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-reactivity-of-hydrogen-differ-from-that-of-oxygen
+    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-you-identify-it
 ---

 &nbsp;